AlexandrMalusek/sql-dicom-files/README.md

 # sql-dicom-files
+## Introduction

+CT scanners export reconstructed data as DICOM images in a directory structure that varies among the scanners.
+In some cases, the data can be exported with a DICOMDIR file, which relates each DICOM image to the corresponding scanning series.
+Viewers of DICOM files designed for radiologists can read the DICOMDIR file and present the images to the end-user in a logical order.
+An example of such a program is OsiriX.
+Programs designed for general image processing often lack this feature; they can read individual DICOM images or a list of DICOM images only.
+An example is ImageJ and its new version Fiji.
+In these cases, a tool that could prepare a list of images belonging to a particular CT scan would be handy.
+The aim of the sql-dicom-files repository is to provide such a tool.

+The sql-dicom-files repository consists of scripts that extract information about the CT scans from the DICOM image headers and store this information in an SQLite database.
+The user can then generate a list of DICOM files obtained for specific scanning settings by querying the database via SQL commands.
+Some of the DICOM header records vary among CT scanners; for instance, the ConvolutionKernel record may be represented via a string or an array of strings.
+The authors of this repository do not know how to test for all possible situations.
+Thus the user of the sql-dicom-files may need to modify the createDatabase.py script to process data produced by a particular CT scanner.
+Another reason for modifying the createDatabase.py script is that the end-user may benefit from additional database columns describing the experimental design of the CT scans.

+## Usage
 Use SQL to select a list of DICOM file names

 This as an alpha release of several simple scripts.
 Basic functionality and documentation is still missing.